sebastiandres/GenericSimulationLibrary/docs/source/install.rst

 Install from pypi
 ***********************

-You can install the library from pypi.
+You can install the library from `pypi <https://pypi.org/project/GenericSimulationLibrary/>`_.
 This is good for testing the library, but will **not** allow you to personalize the code.

 .. code-block:: bash